krychaxp/nextjs-google-fonts/README.md

 ## How to use

+**If you want to use fonts on 'production', you must firstly download fonts to your 'public' folder!**

 Firstly, you must create new file e.g.: `./scripts/google-fonts.js` on your root path and pase this code:

 ```js